Z-kk-0/zkkodb/README.md

    - If validation passes, returns the corresponding `Command::<X>` variant
 5. If the command is unknown, returns `Command::Unknown(command_string)` or an error like `"Unknown command: xyz`

 ### `validate_create()` Function

 This function performs the validation of the `create` command.
+It supports two types: `table` and `user`.

+#### Table Create Format

-It will have to types: table and user.The `create` command JSON must contain at least the following fields for the table:
+The `create` command JSON must contain at least the following fields for the table:

 ```json
 {